mhornstein/DK-NLP/deployment/README.md

 ## The Application Deployment

 This section details the procedures for building and launching the application, leveraging Docker, Docker Compose, Kubernetes, and Helm.
-Each step is designed to cater to different deployment environments and requirements.
+Each option is designed to cater to different deployment environments and requirements.

 ### 1. Dockerfile Usage